Table of Contents

 To address these risks, most e-commerce sellers choose to receive money through an escrow account, which will only release money to the seller upon delivery and verification of the product.

-So, money earned from sale of these products does not actually belong to Amazon – most of it has to be given to the vendor and only a part of the sales will go towards Amazon’s revenue.
+Money earned from selling these products does not belong to Amazon – most of it has to be given to the vendor, and only a part of the sales will go towards Amazon’s revenue.

 Escrow in Online Gaming

 Online gaming platforms like Dream11 and MPL allow players to play games online and win real money.
-To enter a game, players must pay an entry fee, out of which the prize money is paid to the winner.
+Players must pay an entry fee to enter a game, out of which the prize money is paid to the winner.
 Till the winner is determined, the pool money is held in an escrow account to eliminate the risk of fraud.

 Escrow in Stock Market